SDG2805/AQM-Smarthome/README.md

 - code for mcu written in the Ardiuno IDE
 - Android App through RemoteXY:
   - RemoteXY has drag-and-drop ui editor
-  - costs 1.5€ per month (<2$) WHICH I AM PAYIYNG WITH MY OWN POCKET MONEY
+  - costs 1.5€ per month (<2$)
   - lets you add infinite amount of devices
   - lets you imput parameters such as Volume of a Room, People inside a Room, Outside temp
   - gives notification if ventilation is needed and how long  you should ventilate for according to the upper parameters
-  - # IT WORKS!!!!!!
+  - # IT WORKS!
 (Based of testing with the prototype which has similar hardware to the final products)

 # BOM - Bill of Materials:
 <img width="1746" height="615" alt="image" src="https://github.com/user-attachments/assets/664423f9-02b0-4653-b7fe-4bb01ced0db1" />